Ultimate large-$Rm$ regime of the solar dynamo: Cartesian helical dynamo simulations

 \section{Cartesian helical dynamo simulations}

-We consider the 3D MHD numerical experiment introduced in R21 (to which the reader is referred for details) to study the nonlinear phase of a helically driven large-scale turbulent dynamo effect.
-In a spatially periodic, cartesian box elongated along the $z$-direction, a turbulent flow is forced at the $(x,y)$ box scale by a Galloway-Proctor-inspired helical forcing term reversing at $z=0$.
-Anticipating the large-scale nature of the emerging magnetic dynamo mode, the box is made larger by a factor $4$ in the $z$ direction than in the $(x,y)$ directions, $L_z/(L_x,L_y)=4$, to allow a minimal scale-separation between the turbulence injection scale, $L_f\sim L_x$, and the scale $\sim L_z$ of the dynamo mode itself.
-This forcing and setup ensures a "hemispheric-like" sinusoidal distribution of kinetic helicity reversing at the "equator" (here $z=0$, $L_z/2$, see \fig{fig2}), typical of rotating turbulent astrophysical systems, such as solar convection banana cells.
-The goal, then, is to grasp how the nonlinear dynamo properties change with $Re=u_\mathrm{rms}/(k_f\nu)$ and $Rm=u_\mathrm{rms}/(k_f\eta)$.
+I considered the 3D MHD numerical experiment introduced in R21 (see Appendix~\ref{appequations}) to study the non-linear phase of a helically driven large-scale turbulent dynamo effect.
+In a spatially periodic, cartesian box elongated along the $z$-direction, a turbulent flow was forced at the $(x,y)$ box scale by a Galloway-Proctor-inspired helical forcing term reversing at $z=0$ \citep{galloway92}.
+Anticipating the large-scale nature of the emerging dynamo mode, the box was made larger by a factor of $4$ in the $z$ direction than in the $(x,y)$ directions, $L_z/(L_x,L_y)=4$ in order to allow a minimal scale-separation between the turbulence injection scale, $L_f\sim L_x$, and the scale $\sim L_z$ of the dynamo mode itself.
+This forcing and set-up ensures a hemispheric sinusoidal distribution of kinetic helicity reversing at the `equator' (here $z=0$, $L_z/2$, see \fig{fig2}), typical of rotating turbulent astrophysical systems, such as solar convection banana cells.
+The goal, then, is to grasp how the non-linear dynamo properties change with $Re=u_\mathrm{rms}/(k_f\nu)$ and $Rm=u_\mathrm{rms}/(k_f\eta)$.
 Here, $k_f=2\pi/L_f$ is the forcing wavenumber, $u_\mathrm{rms}$ is the rms turbulent velocity, $\nu$ is the kinematic viscosity, and $\eta$ is the magnetic diffusivity.